pr2tik1/termipy/README.md

-# Shellz
+# TermiPy

-Shellz is a simple command-line shell that provides basic shell functionalities, including navigation, file listing, and command execution.
+termipy is a simple command-line shell that provides basic shell functionalities, including navigation, file listing, and command execution.

 ## Features